singer-io/getting-started/BEST_PRACTICES.md

 ### Discovery Mode

 A Tap that wants to support property selection should add an optional `--discover` flag.
 When the `--discover` flag is supplied, the Tap should connect to its data source, find the list of streams available, and print out the catalog to stdout.
-The discovery output MUST go to STDOUT, and it MUST be the only thing written to STDOUT.
-If the `--discover` flag is supplied, a tap MUST NOT emit any RECORD, SCHEMA, or STATE messages.
+The discovery output should go to STDOUT, and it should be the only thing written to STDOUT.
+If the `--discover` flag is supplied, a tap should not emit any RECORD, SCHEMA, or STATE messages.

 ### Sync Mode